weaviate/weaviate/README.md

 ## Description

 Weaviate is a low-latency vector search engine with out-of-the-box support for different media types (text, images, etc.).
-It offers Semantic Search, Question-Answer-Extraction, Classification, and more.
-Built from scratch in Go, it stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance of a cloud-native database, all accessible through GraphQL, REST and various language clients.
+It offers Semantic Search, Question-Answer-Extraction, Classification, Customizable Models (PyTorch/TensorFlow/Keras), and more.
+Built from scratch in Go, Weaviate stores both objects and vectors, allowing for combining vector search with structured filtering with the fault-tolerance of a cloud-native database, all accessible through GraphQL, REST, and various language clients.

 ## Features